 This culmination of data was transformed into the first-ever runZero Research Report, a compendium of CAASM insights on the state of asset security.

-Redefining attack surfaces in the era of remote work and IT/OT convergence #
+Redefining attack surfaces for remote work and IT/OT convergence #

 The attack surface of an organization is no longer defined by on-premises locations with a known set of managed devices.
 Today, the attack surface consists of personal mobile phones, smart watches, thermostats in conference rooms, aquarium pumps in the lobby, game consoles in the CEO’s living room, and countless other devices, many of which come and go from the network on a regular basis.